lore/lore/docs/tutorial/Step4.md

 Next we want to update our state value as the user enters text, so that we can have it ready when we need to do something with the data.
-For that we're going to use the `onChange` callback of the `<input/>` element and update the value of our `newColor` state as on changes.
+For that we're going to use the `onChange` callback of the `<input/>` element and update the value of our `newColor` state as it changes.

 ```js
 // src/components/ColorCreator.js